bootstrap-vue/bootstrap-vue/src/components/dropdown/README.md

 The default ARIA role is set to `menu`, but you can change this default to another role (such as `navigation`) via the `role` prop, depending on your user case.

-When a menu item doesn't trigger navigation, it is reccomended to use the `<b-dropdown-item-button>` sub-component (which is not announced as a link) instead of `<b-dropdown-item>` (which is presented as a link to the user).
+When a menu item doesn't trigger navigation, it is recommended to use the `<b-dropdown-item-button>` sub-component (which is not announced as a link) instead of `<b-dropdown-item>` (which is presented as a link to the user).